simbody/simbody/README.md

 On Ubuntu, we need to get the dependencies ourselves.
 Open a terminal and run the following commands.

-1. Get the necessary dependencies: `$ sudo apt-get install cmake liblapack-dev`
+1. Get the necessary dependencies: `$ sudo apt-get install cmake liblapack-dev`.
+The cmake on Ubuntu 12.04 is not new enough; you could instead download it from [cmake.org](http://www.cmake.org/download/) or use [this third party PPA](https://launchpad.net/~robotology/+archive/ubuntu/ppa).
 2. If you want to use the CMake GUI, install `cmake-qt-gui`.
 3. For visualization (optional): `$ sudo apt-get install freeglut3-dev libxi-dev libxmu-dev`
 4. For API documentation (optional): `$ sudo apt-get install doxygen`